Choose the right outlet repair branch

 If it works: Power returns after a breaker reset or GFCI reset, which points to a tripped protection device rather than a failed outlet.

-If it doesn’t: If the breaker and GFCIs seem normal and the outlet is still dead, move on to safe power testing at the outlet.
+If it doesn’t: If the breaker and GFCIs seem normal and the outlet is still dead, and it is not just switch-controlled, move on to safe power testing at the outlet.

 Stop if:- The breaker trips again immediately after reset.